dmauro/dmauro.github.io/README.md

 ###DrawQuest###
 [drawquest.com](http://drawquest.com)

 DrawQuest is a social drawing app with a very simple toolset and daily challenges making it easy for anyone to make a drawing everyday.
-I helped maintain the app and was crucial to bringing the app to iPhone/iPod Touch and iOS 7.
+I help maintain the app and was crucial to bringing the app to iPhone/iPod Touch and iOS 7.

 ![DrawQuest screenshot](images/drawquest.jpg)